git-lfs/git-lfs/docs/spec.md

 * Values MUST NOT contain return or newline characters.
 * Pointer files MUST be stored in Git with their executable bit matching that of the replaced file.
+* Pointer files are unique: that is, there is exactly one valid encoding for a pointer file.

 An empty file is the pointer for an empty file.
 That is, empty files are passed through LFS without any change.